hiagobatista/myTaxiAppAutomationTest/README.md

 ## Documments

-In the Documments folder there is a pdf file describing additional scenarios that should be tested and possible improvements to be implemented on this application.
+In the Documments folder there is a plain text file describing additional scenarios that should be tested and possible improvements to be implemented on this application.